Nalin-Angrish/Minecom/README.md

 ## Studying the file structure
 - `manage.py`: Django controlling script.
 This is used to interact with the django application.
 - `db.sqlite3`: Database.
+- `minecom`: This is the app folder for containing the app settings and parameters.
-- `minecom`: This is the main folder containing the files for the backend.
+- `backend`: This is the main folder containing the files for the backend.
 - `frontend`: This is the main folder containing the files for the frontend.

 ### How next.js pages work